Femur: Structure

-The femur is the largest and thickest bone in the human body.
-By some measures, it is also the strongest bone in the human body.
-This depends on the type of measurement taken to calculate strength.
-Some strength tests show the temporal bone in the skull to be the strongest bone.
-The femur length on average is 26.74% of a person's height, a ratio found in both men and women and most ethnic groups with only restricted variation, and is useful in anthropology because it offers a basis for a reasonable estimate of a subject's height from an incomplete skeleton.
+The femur is the thickest bone in the human body.
+It is considered the strongest bone by some measures, though other studies suggest the temporal bone may be stronger.
+On average, the femur length accounts for 26.74% of a person's height, a ratio found in both men and women across most ethnic groups with minimal variation.
+This ratio is useful in anthropology, as it provides a reliable estimate of a person's height from an incomplete skeleton.

-The femur is categorised as a long bone and comprises a diaphysis (shaft or body) and two epiphyses (extremities) that articulate with adjacent bones in the hip and knee.
+The femur is classified as a long bone, consisting of diaphysis (shaft or body) and two epiphyses (extremities) that articulate with the hip and knee bones.